gotdibbs/grunt-qunit-minimalist/README.md

+:no_entry: [NOT MAINTAINED] I no longer have use for this plugin and so my time and efforts have been refocused elsewhere.
+I'd be happy to transition this repo to someone else if desired, or accept pull requests as needed.
+Otherwise, this repo will be left active for historical purposes.

 # grunt-qunit-minimalist [![Build Status](https://travis-ci.org/gotdibbs/grunt-qunit-minimalist.png?branch=master)](https://travis-ci.org/gotdibbs/grunt-qunit-minimalist)

 > Minimalist phantomjs-based qunit test runner.
 Runs your QUnit test host page without depending on a server like `connect`, also keeps results displayed in console to a minimum.
 Only a quick summary and any failures are reported.